dzgon/pset1/README.md

                     README.md contains some components to the solutions to cs50's pset1 problems.

-               I recommend not continuing to read unless you have already solved the problems yourself, or you are not interested in solving them.
+               I recommend not continuing to read unless you have already solved the problems yourself, or you are not interested in taking the cs50 course.

 ------------------------------------------------------------------------------------------------------------